 The undefined literal denotes the value given to all uninitialized variables and is the one and only value of the Undefined type.
 It is not possible to directly reference the Undefined type itself.

 The undefined type is a subtype of all types.
-This means that undefined is considered a valid value for all primitive types, object types, and type parameters.
+This means that undefined is considered a valid value for all primitive types, object types, union types, and type parameters.

 Some examples: